-In the Introduction to order tags article, we explain the basic usage of the order
+The order tags article covers basic usage of the order

-tag.
-This article provides additional advanced examples of how to apply explicit order strings and use independent variables.
+This article provides advanced examples for applying explicit order strings and using independent variables.

 Ordering with independent variables

-tag can accept a variable as an input.
-This allows us to apply programming logic such as cvalue
+tag can accept a variable as input.
+This allows logic like cvalue

 or selectby